 - Ability to work with a fast-paced team within CGS and to collaborate across organizations, to develop relationships with key scholars and advocates in social justice and public interest fields, to take initiative, and to manage multiple priorities

-- Demonstrated experience with program planning and implementation for public interest organizations
+- Demonstrated experience with public interest or social justice organizations

 - Bachelor’s degree or higher